benwiz/graphics/README.md

 - Read training guide https://affinelayer.com/pix2pix/ in full

-- download_images_from_url.sh
-  - How to handle bad data like the flickr images?
-Maybe manually curate a list and store in S3.
 - upload_data.sh
   - Need a script that will upload the results of get_data.sh to
 - Easy-to-use `docker run` command for training.